vluz/GeneralisSDtest/README.md

 # Generalis SD test

-### A test of a SD model merge, hosted in Hugging Face and usable in python
+### A test of a SD model merge, hosted in Hugging Face and usable in Python

 __https://huggingface.co/vluz/Generalis_V1__

 This is a minimal viable implementation that meets project requirements:
   - Generalist Model, can generate anything
   - Muted colours compared to other SD models
   - Low vram use at the cost of 25% of generation time
   - Permissive license to allow anyone to use, modify, etc.
   - Published as safetensors for safety
   - encoded vae for simplicity
   - works well with DDIM sampler at low iteration count

 <hr>